open-cogsci/osdoc/include/api/var.md

 ## function __var\.items__\(\)

 Returns a list of (variable_name, value) tuples.
-See [vars] for a note about the non-exhaustiveness of this function.
+See `var.vars()` for a note about the non-exhaustiveness of this function.

 __Example:__